b0cal/miel/doc/workflow/team.md

 We use a Kanban to visualize work that needs to be done for the sprint in progress

-4 columns:
+3 columns:
-- Backlog: Contains the whole backlog of the sprint
+- Todo: Contains the whole backlog of the sprint
-- Doing: Tasks in progress
+- In progress: Tasks in progress
-- Review: Waiting for review
 - Done: PR has been closed, tests passed

+To have a more global overview of the advancement, see the [roadmap](https://github.com/orgs/b0cal/projects/1) in the Github Project